longitachi/ZLPhotoBrowser/README.md

 - [x] The selected photos are displayed at the bottom of the big picture interface, which can be dragged and sorted.
 - [x] The camera's internal photo cell can displays the captured images of the camera.
 - [x] Customize font.
-- [x] The color of each part of the framework can be customized (provide dynamic color can support light/dark mode).
+- [x] The color of each part of the framework can be customized (Provide dynamic color can support light/dark mode).
 - [x] Customize images.

 > If you have good needs and suggestions in use, or encounter any bugs, please feel free to issue and I will reply in time